-Regenerative Braking System
+EV Regenerative Braking System, Component and Working System

-According to Wikipedia, regenerative braking System is an energy recovery mechanism that slows down a moving vehicle or object by converting its kinetic energy into a form that can either be used immediately or stored until needed.
+EV Regenerative Braking System 1 EV Regenerative Braking System, Component and Working SystemAccording to Wikipedia, a regenerative braking System is an energy recovery mechanism that slows down a moving vehicle or object by converting its kinetic energy into a form that can either be used immediately or stored until needed.

-What is Regenerative Braking System
+What is a Regenerative Braking System?

 While in motion, an Electric Vehicle like (Electric car, bus, and motorbike) carries momentum and kinetic energy.
 This kinetic energy while braking is lost to the environment as heat due to friction as braking.

-As per the first law of thermodynamics – Energy can neither be created nor be destroyed but can be converted from one form to another, a part of the energy is converted or to say “regenerated” and driven back to the battery through the traction motor.
+As per the first law of thermodynamics – Energy can neither be created nor be destroyed but can be converted from one form to another, a part of the energy is converted or say “regenerated” and driven back to the battery through the traction motor.

-How Does Regenerative Braking work in EVhttps://e-vehicleinfo.com/regenerative-braking-system-in-electric-vehicles/
+How Does Regenerative Braking work in EV

 In an Electric Vehicle, the moment the vehicle stops accelerating, the powertrain automatically engages a regenerative braking system to cover the loss of energy due to deceleration to transfer the energy back to the motor which now acts as the generator to recharge the battery.